 However, the 60-day clock doesn’t start ticking until you’ve given your consent.
 Often, there are a few things that need to happen before the district asks for your consent.

-It’s not unusual for the school to respond by using informal evaluations and interventions to see if it agrees that a formal evaluation is needed.
+It’s not unusual for school officials to respond by using informal evaluations and interventions to see if they agree that a formal evaluation is needed.
 Some families like the idea of delaying an evaluation and seeing how their child does with targeted help, like response to intervention (RTI).
 But the law makes it clear that RTI can’t be used to delay or deny an evaluation.